 Mentor Areas

-Dr. AbiNader’s current research projects investigate intimate partner violence-related fatalities, vicarious trauma, gender-based violence across contexts, and intimate partner violence among multi-racial/multi-ethnic individuals among other topics.
-She is the primary investigator of an NSF grant to study COVID-19 policies’ effects on homicide rates.
-Dr. AbiNader integrates her practice experience as a victim advocate and macro social worker with her research, aiming to lead studies that support survivor healing and perpetrator change.
+Dr. AbiNader’s current research projects investigate intimate partner violence-related homicide and suicide, vicarious trauma, and gender-based violence intervention across contexts.
+She also works closely with community agencies to support program evaluations and needs assessments.
+Dr. AbiNader integrates her practice experience as a victim advocate and macro social worker with her research, aiming to lead studies that support survivor and perpetrator healing and change.

 Description: